Last Updated on May 6, 2021 by Maggie Sutton

 Direct loans, issued by the USDA, are available for low-income applicants, and depending on your region, can be as low as 1%.

 The third option involves home improvement loans and home improvement grants.
 These give you the chance to repair and upgrade your home.
 This means making sure your home is attractive as well as safe and sturdy.
-This can mean redoing the garden, replacing the windows, or repairing a broken roof, especially if you are in the Richmond area, you can get in contact with some Richmond Roofers.
+This can mean redoing the garden, replacing the windows, or repairing a broken roof.
 Sometimes, you can get a package deal that includes the purchase of your home as well as money for repairs or upgrades, allowing for up to $27,500 in assistance.

 The Good Neighbor Next Door Program